Cell Phone Ticket | Distracted Driving

 1. File your distracted driving ticket with a court within 15 days.

-2. Get the meeting date with a prosecutor or a trial date depending on a court location.
-Sometimes even if a trial option is selected a court will arrange an early meeting to ensure there is a good reason to go to trial to fight distracted driving charges.
+2. Get the meeting date with a prosecutor or a trial date, depending on the court location.
+Sometimes, even if a trial option is selected, a court will arrange an early meeting to ensure there is a good reason to go to trial to fight distracted driving charges.
 At this stage, you also need to prepare questions to ask a policeman about the details they saw.

 3. Before your early meeting with a prosecutor, you should try to get the evidence of the police officer that will be used in court to prove your guilt in actually using the cell phone while driving your motor vehicle.